-The highly specialized and well trained gynecological surgeons at Marina Del Rey Hospital review patients with uterine polyps and advise an individualized treatment plan for each patient.
+The highly specialized and well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital review patients with uterine polyps and advise an individualized treatment plan for each patient.
 The patients can choose from a number of non-surgical and surgical treatment options available.
 The treatment that is best for the symptoms and severity of uterine polyp will be considered.

 A uterine polyp is an abnormal overgrowth that is found on the outermost endometrial layer of the uterus.
 It is also called an endometrial polyp.
-Uterine polyp ranges in size from a small mustard to that of a golf ball.
-In most of the cases, these polyps have no cancerous cells, and may fade away or detach themselves and come out through the vagina after some time.
+Uterine polyp ranges in size from small mustard to that of a golf ball.
+In most cases, these polyps have no cancerous cells and may fade away or detach themselves and come out through the vagina after some time.
 On rare occasions, they can become cancerous.
 These uterine polyps are usually attached through a stalk-like structure protruding from the endometrial lining.
 This disorder is more often seen in women who are experiencing menopause or who have past their menopause.
 There are very few chances of young women having uterine polyps.

 There are many options available for treating uterine polyps.
-The choice of these treatments depends on the severity, the size of the polyp, number of polyps, the age of the patient, side effects and her reproductive plans for the future.
+The choice of these treatments depends on the severity, the size of the polyp, number of polyps, the age of the patient, side effects, and her reproductive plans for the future.

 Dilation & Curettage: In this procedure, the entire uterine lining is scraped blindly expecting to have removed all the polyps.
-This procedure may cause unnecessary damage to the uterus by scraping off even the healthy part of the uterus and creating a scar tissue.
+This procedure may cause unnecessary damage to the uterus by scraping off even the healthy part of the uterus and creating scar tissue.